peter28data/Tableau/README.md

 ---

-Above is our original dashboard, using the embedded filters on the upper right Category chart to validate the data source.
+Above is our original dashboard, a powerful feature in Tableau are the embedded filters on the upper right Category chart.

 ---